stevebuik/Graphvizforce-Lightning/README.md

 #### Lightning Development

 Although testing the full application is important, refreshing it after changes is slow.
-For this reason, there's also TestApp.app which refreshes much faster.
+For this reason, there's also *TestApp.app* which refreshes much faster.
 It will not support tooling API features.

+`sfdx force:org:open --path c/TestApp.app`

 #### Javascript Development